Frequently Asked Questions

 - NXT Hg5 mini Amalgam Separator – use the NXT Hg5 Collection Container (NXT-Hg5-002CR)

-- Hg5 High Volume Amalgam Separator – uses the Hg5 Collection Container (Hg5-002CR)
+- Hg5 High Volume Amalgam Separator (Legacy) – use two Hg5 Collection Containers (Hg5-002CR)

 Q: What if I neglected to change my container and now there is water/sediment in the top chamber?

-A: First and foremost, you should put a new collection container on the system as soon as possible.
-After that, depending on the level and volume of the material in the top chamber, you have a few options that can help clear the top chamber.
+A: First and foremost, put a new collection container on the system as soon as possible.
+Depending on the level and volume of the material in the top chamber, you have a few options that can help clear the top chamber.

 Low Level of Material: